takemaru/dnet/README.md

 We first enumerate all feasible configurations in the compressive graph represesntation (don't worry, you do not have to understand the complicated graph representation).
-For the constraints of line capacity and voltage drop, maximum current and minimum voltage must be defined at the head of `script/dnet-enumerator`.
+For the constraints of line capacity and voltage profiles, maximum current and voltage range must be defined at the head of `script/dnet-enumerator`.

 In this tutorial, we choose `/tmp/dnet` as the output directory, in which result files will be placed.